 Designed to get your phone to ring, the Nurse Next Door Intakes Team takes customer inquiry calls around the clock.
-If you’re running senior care services by yourself, our team can take overwhelming scheduling tasks off your plate so you can focus on day to day business needs
+If you’re running senior care services by yourself, our team can take overwhelming scheduling tasks off your plate so you can focus on day-to-day business needs.

 4. Are seniors the only ones helped by home care?

 From a business standpoint, the home care industry has a lot of growth potential, especially in more rural areas where people tend to be older than their city counterparts.

 While it’s clear that senior care is a growth industry, anyone can take advantage of home care services.
-As a franchise owner, you can offer non medical services and personalized care to broaden your customer base:
+As a franchise owner, you can offer non-medical services and personalized care to broaden your customer base.

 Surgery can take a toll on bodies of any age.
 Having a skilled caretaker to help you through the healing process, monitor symptoms, and take care of you in the comfort of your own home can speed up recovery time and reduce patient anxiety.

 After active duty, veterans may have ongoing health care needs, but many resist moving to assisted living facilities.
-Home health care workers can help veterans of any age with various physical and mental health conditions, personal care and personal hygiene, help them stay mobile, and allow them to re-enter the community with confidence.
+Home healthcare workers can help veterans of any age with various physical and mental health conditions, personal care, and personal hygiene, help them stay mobile, and allow them to re-enter the community with confidence.

-Skilled care providers can offer non medical assistance and personal care.
+Skilled care providers can offer non-medical assistance and personal care.
 Loneliness is on the rise in all adult age groups in North America.
 Companionship care services can help mitigate the depression some people face, helping them regain a positive view on life.

-5. Why do entrepreneurs start senior care franchises?
+6. Why do entrepreneurs start senior care franchises?

 There are so many reasons entrepreneurs go into the franchise business.
-It’s a scalable business model in a lively industry, with lots of potential for business growth.
+It’s a scalable business model in a lively, recession-resistant industry with plentiful opportunities for business growth.

-These services empower seniors to remain in their homes, with their family, and in their communities for as long as possible, and there’s no better feeling than knowing the work you do is helping people and their families.
+These services empower seniors to remain in their homes, with their families, and in their communities for as long as possible—and there’s no better feeling than knowing the work you do is helping people and their families.